-So, you’ve decided you’d like to start a mobile grooming business?
-That’s fantastic!
-There’s not nearly as much overhead compared to opening your own brick and mortar business.
+This guide was designed to help get you start a business as a mobile groomer.
+Although the decision to open a business can be tough, there’s not nearly as large of a capital requirement as some businesses.
 There’s a lot going for the mobile pet grooming profession right now.
 Business has been booming.
 People’s time is more valuable than ever, and pets are increasingly being treated as equal members of the family.
 You would never have heard the phrase “fur babies” ten or twenty years ago, but now it is common place.
 We’ve laid out an essential business plan to make it a reality.

-- Am I a good groomer?
+- Am I a good dog groomer?
 You’ll be servicing a very particular and affluent clientele.
 They are going to be spending more and expecting more.
-You’ll also need speed.
 You need to show up exactly at the scheduled time.
-You need to do a consistently great job every single time.

 - Do I have a way of getting funding?
 If you have no money in the bank, or terrible personal credit it may be difficult to proceed.